-My name is Pawel and I live in Dublin but I’m originally from Poland.
+My name is Pawel, and I live in Dublin, though my roots lie in Poland.

 Before I ever even thought to work in photography I was a professional musician myself, working with bands in Poland and Ireland for many years.
 This was a productive time in my career and it allowed some artistic expression, but I felt I needed another outlet to assert my individual style.
 I bought my first real camera in 2009.
 I bought it on a whim, but I was eager to take up photography as a hobby.
 I studied many different photographers, techniques and processes in the early stages but through this study I found that I enjoyed capturing candid moments in life; people’s gestures and expressions.
 The “shoot from the hip and hope for the best” approach suited me.
 My hobby gradually turned into a career.
 This revelation left me torn between two things that I love.